npmcomponent/philbooth-spooks.js/README.md

 based on the properties of the `options` argument.

-`options.name` must be a string identifying the constructor, to be used when fetching the count, arguments or contexts of calls to the returned spy function.
+`options.name` must be a string identifying the constructor, to be used when fetching the count of, arguments to or context for calls to the returned spy constructor.
-You probably want this to match the actual name of the function, although it doesn't have to
+You probably want this to match the actual name of the constructor, although it doesn't have to
 (for example,
 you may need to avoid name clashes with other properties on the log object).

-`options.log` must be a non-null object that will be used to store the count of calls made to the constructor, any arguments passed to it and the `this` context for each call, on the `counts[name]`,
+`options.log` must be a non-null object that will be used to store the count of calls made to the constructor and the methods on objects it constructs, any arguments passed in those calls and the `this` context for them.
+These are stored on the
+`counts[name]`,
 `args[name]`
 and `these[name]`
-properties respectively.
+properties of `log` respectively.

 `options.archetype` must be an object containing properties that define